fdns/automatic-pypi-release/README.md

 * push the new tag to the repository

 ## Requirements
-This project is setup to use [semver](https://semver.org/), so it will need an initial tag in the format of "1.2.3"
+This project is setup to use [semver](https://semver.org/), so it will need an initial tag in the format of "x.y.0" (The last number must be 0).

 Your project must have the following files: